mashuptwice/plymouth-theme-mashup-tech/README.md

 2. Place the "mashup-tech" folder in /usr/share/plymouth/themes
 3. run `plymouth-set-default-theme mashup-tech -R` The "-R" parameter regenerates the initrd image.
 4. reboot and watch the magic happen

+#### Credits

+The images for the encryption password input field come from the hot-dog theme.
+Capslock image is a modified version from [spinner](https://github.com/freedesktop/plymouth/blob/master/themes/spinner/capslock.png)